Grunet/digestible-wcag-website/src/index.md

 I found (and still find) WCAG kind of hard to read and understand.
 This made me avoid trying to read it for myself.

 To help keep myself engaged in trying to understand WCAG, I made this.
-Starting with a small email each day was a lot less daunting to me.
+Starting with a short email each day was a lot less daunting to me.

 ## How do I sign up?